 The PGC shall measure the tested reactive capability at the generator terminals.
 The reading recorded shall represent the net MVAR output of the generator and shall have the unit's auxiliary reactive consumption deducted from the generator's gross reactive output at the machine's terminals.
 Additionally, the tested reactive capability shall be measured at the high side of the generator step up transformer if metering is available.
-If metering is not available at the high side, the PGC shall calculate the reactive capability at the high side using the method specified in the appendix of the Biennial Unit Reactive Limits (Lead and Lag) Verification form located in Section 6.2.3, Biennial Unit Reactive Limits (Lead and Lag) Verification.
+If metering is not available at the high side, the PGC shall calculate the reactive capability at the high side using the method specified in the appendix of the Biennial Unit Reactive Limits (Lead and Lag) Verification.
 Both high side and generator terminal values are required on the form for proper submittal of the test results.

-The QSE representing a generating unit shall be responsible for scheduling reactive tests in accordance with the conditions outlined above, and for the timely and accurate reporting of test results to ERCOT.
+The QSE representing a generating unit shall be responsible for scheduling reactive tests in accordance with the conditions outlined above, and for the timely and accurate reporting of ERCOT OPERATING GUIDES - APRIL 1, 2009 3-20 test results to ERCOT.
 All test documents shall be submitted by the PGC's QSE.
 All required data fields on the Biennial Unit Reactive Limits (Lead and Lag) Verification form must be present for a valid test.